You may notice relief in UC symptoms during periods of remission and worsening during periods of relapse or flare-ups.

 have widespread or severe inflammation

-have developed UC and are under 40 years old
+have developed UC and are under the age of 40 years

-About 10–15% of people with UC need a colectomy within
+About 10% to 15% of people with UC need a colectomy within

 have signs or symptoms of inflammation outside